ericcgu/Udacity-Flask-Item-Catalog/README.md

     ├── forms
     └── static
 ```
-Functionality is isolated and de-coupled for single responsiblity as much as possible.
+Modules/Features are isolated and de-coupled for single responsiblity.

-Package modules to promote code re-use and collaboration.
+Organized into Package modules to promote code readability, re-use and collaboration.

 ```bash
 .